DevExpress/devextreme-reactive/.github/ISSUE_TEMPLATE/support_question.md

 ---
 name: Support Question
-about: Questions and requests for support.
+about: Ask a question about our product

 ---